bencej98/Etch-a-Sketch/README.md

 ## Future Development:

-I am planning to add a button to the page where you can toggle the block border and draw to a completely white board if you choose to.
+I am planning to add a button to the page which you can toggle the block border with and draw to a completely white board if you choose to.

 ## Struggles/Summary: